Shark kills one person, injures another in Australia

 A shark killed one person and seriously injured another on Thursday at a beach in Australia's eastern state of New South Wales, rescuers and police said.

-State police said the two were bitten by the shark early in the morning and that one victim, a woman, died at the scene.
+The attack took place in the early morning and one of the victims, a woman, died at the scene.

-Ambulance services told AFP a man suffered serious leg injuries and has been airlifted to hospital in a stable condition.
+The other suffered serious leg injuries and was airlifted from the remote beach in Crowdy Bay -- around 250 kilometers north of Sydney -- to hospital in a stable condition.

+"They were known to each other, and they were going for a swim and the shark attacked," New South Wales Police inspector Timothy Bayly told reporters.

+State ambulance inspector Joshua Smyth credited a bystander with potentially saving the man's life by wrapping a makeshift tourniquet around his leg.

 Steven Pearce, Surf Life Saving NSW chief executive, described it as "a really, really terrible incident".

-"This area is so remote, there's no life guarding services up there at all," Pearce told local radio 2G.
+"This area is so remote, there's no life guarding services up there at all," Pearce told local radio 2GB.

-Emergency services were called around 6:30 a.m. to the attack, which took place near a beach in Crowdy Bay, around 250 kilometers north of Sydney.
+The beach and surrounding areas have been closed and authorities are working to determine what species of shark attacked the two swimmers.

-There have been more than 1,280 shark incidents around Australia since 1791, of which over 250 resulted in death, according to a database of the predators' encounters with humans.
+There have been more than 1,280 shark incidents around Australia since 1791, of which more than 250 resulted in death, according to a database of the predators' encounters with humans.

+Oceangoers are most likely to be bitten by great whites, tiger and bull sharks, the data show.

+Increasingly crowded waters and rising ocean temperatures that appear to be swaying sharks' migratory patterns may be contributing to an escalation in attacks despite overfishing depleting some species, scientists say.

 In September, a great white mauled a surfer to death at a popular Sydney beach.